desertwitch/SnapRAID-on-unRAID/source/usr/local/emhttp/plugins/dwsnap/README.md

 **SnapRAID on UNRAID**

-An actively developed plugin for advanced users installing SnapRAID onto UNRAID systems.
+A plugin for advanced users installing SnapRAID onto UNRAID systems.